-A short video of the information sessions will be uploaded shortly.
+A short video as well as a full version of the information sessions can be viewed below.

 A number of public consultation opportunities were held from 4 to 25 June 2018, regarding a draft model of how a Recovery College could operate in Western Australia.
 These were in the form of an online survey, written submissions, telephone feedback and through a number of workshops held by a various community organisations.
 The information from the consultation process will assist the Recovery College Expert Panel and the Mental Health Commission to develop a draft Model of Service.

 For further information please click on the links below:

 Queries regarding Recovery Colleges can be emailed to email@example.com